petschau/WinFellow/fellow/doxygen/Documentation/HOWTO Regression Testing.md

 Edit a title to use Automatic clipping and verify the maximum screen area is visible in 1x mode.
 Take a screenshot, verify it is ok.

-Edit a title to use custom clipping of a small area and verify it is displayed correctly
+Edit a title to use custom clipping of a small area at the bottom of the screen and verify it is displayed correctly
 - in 1x mode.
 Take a screenshot, verify it is ok.
 - in 2x mode.
+Take a screenshot, verify it is ok.

+Edit a title to use an odd left and an even right clipping border, verify it is displayed correctly

+- in 1x mode.
+Take a screenshot, verify it is ok.
+- in 2x mode.
+Take a screenshot, verify it is ok.
+- in 3x mode.
+Take a screenshot, verify it is ok.

+Edit a title to use an odd right and an even left clipping border, verify it is displayed correctly

+- in 1x mode.
+Take a screenshot, verify it is ok.
+- in 2x mode.
+Take a screenshot, verify it is ok.
+- in 3x mode.
 Take a screenshot, verify it is ok.

 ### Git 78ff087 (and other previous commits)
 --------------------------------------------